American Indian Intertribal Powwow

 Event Features Song and Dance, Storytelling and Children’s Activities

-Jamestown Settlement’s American Indian Intertribal Powwow will return on Saturday and Sunday, September 29 and 30, with song and dance by members of American Indian tribes, storytelling and children’s activities.
+Jamestown Settlement’s American Indian Intertribal Powwow will return on Saturday and Sunday, October 10 & 11 with song and dance by members of American Indian tribes, storytelling and children’s activities.
+A Grand Entry with a parade of dancers will take place each day in a dance circle on the museum mall, followed by an afternoon of singing, dancing and music performances.

 Weekend event activities from 9 a.m. to 5 p.m. include: